TZstatsADS/Spring2021-Project4-group4/README.md

 **Contribution statement**:

-Zikun Zhuang - be responsible for algorithm 1 - Inverse Propensity Weighting and Logistic Regression.
+Zikun Zhuang - Responsible for algorithm 1 - Inverse Propensity Weighting and Logistic Regression.

-Pin-Chun Chen - be responsible for algorithm 3 - Stratification and Logistic Regression, implemented the parameter “k” as the strata for the visualization.
+Pin-Chun Chen - Responsible for algorithm 3 - Stratification and Logistic Regression, implemented the parameter “k” as the strata for the visualization.

-Jingbin Cao - be responsible for algorithm 2 - Regression Estimate; structured the Rmd file; worte Propensity Scores, wrote Model Comparisons, wrote Conclusion, wrote Starter-Code for all visualization graphs, and wrote Readme file.
+Jingbin Cao - Responsible for algorithm 2 - Regression Estimate; structured the Rmd file; worte Propensity Scores, wrote Model Comparisons, wrote Conclusion, wrote Starter-Code for all visualization graphs, and wrote Readme file.

-Weiwei Song - be responsible for algorithm 4 - Regression Estimate and Logistic Regression.
+Weiwei Song - Responsible for algorithm 4 - Regression Estimate and Logistic Regression.

 Aurore Gosmant - Responsible for the formatting of the visualizations graphs, relating the project to a concrete medical research case and presentations slides.